Libyan National Army

-The, Libyan Arab Armed Forces (LAAF; القوات المسلحة العربية الليبية) also known as the Libyan Arab Army (LAA; الجيش العربي الليبي, al-Jaysh al-'Arabiyy al-Lībii) or the Libyan National Army (LNA; الجيش الوطني الليبي, al-jaysh al-waṭaniyy al-Lībii), are the armed forces of the Libyan faction led by Khalifa Haftar.
+The Libyan Arab Armed Forces (LAAF) (Note: القوات المسلحة العربية الليبية), also known as the Libyan Arab Army (LAA) (Note: الجيش العربي الليبي, al-Jaysh al-'Arabiyy al-Lībii) or Libyan National Army (LNA) (Note: الجيش الوطني الليبي, al-jaysh al-waṭaniyy al-Lībii) are the armed forces of the Libyan faction led by Khalifa Haftar.
 They were, nominally, a unified national force under the command of Haftar when he was nominated to the role on 2 March 2015 by the House of Representatives, consisting at the time of a ground force, an air force and a navy.

-In 2014, LNA launched Operation Dignity, a military campaign against the General National Congress and armed militias and Islamist militant organizations.
+On 16 May 2014, LNA launched Operation Dignity, a military campaign against the General National Congress (GNC) and armed militias and Islamist militant organizations.
 When the internationally recognised Government of National Accord (GNA) was established in Tripoli, part of the Libyan military forces were named the Libyan Army to contrast with the other part that retained the LNA identity.
-In the Second Libyan Civil War, the LNA was loyal to that part of the Libyan House of Representatives that met in Tobruk, internationally recognised until October 2015.
-It fights against the Shura Council of Benghazi Revolutionaries, as well as Islamic State in Libya which was a common enemy for both LNA and the Libyan Army.
+In the Second Libyan Civil War, the LNA was loyal to the Libyan House of Representatives that met in Tobruk, internationally recognised until the creation of the Government of National Accord (GNA) in October 2015.
+The LNA also fights against the Shura Council of Benghazi Revolutionaries, as well as Islamic State in Libya which was a common enemy for both LNA and the Libyan Army.

 About half of the LNA consists of militias including Madkhali (Salafist) militias and Sudanese, Chadian and Russian mercenaries, which together constitute part of the LNA's effective forces.
 The LNA possesses its own air force.
-Most of the Libyan Navy is loyal to the GNA.
+Most of the Libyan Navy is loyal to the GNU.

 Interventions in the political system by the LNA include the late 2016 replacement of nine elected municipal councils out of a total of 27, replacing elected mayors by mostly military individuals and, according to witnesses cited by The Independent, the 17 July 2019 abduction of House of Representatives member Seham Sergiwa at her home in Benghazi by the 106th Brigade.
 The LNA stated that it was not responsible for the Sergiwa abduction.

 Name

+The Libyan National Army official name is the Libyan Arab Armed Forces (LAAF) after 2014.

+Its name was due to the pre-2014 military of Libya being called the Libyan National Army, and parts of it became loyal to Field Marshal.
+Khalifa Haftar, those parts became the modern LNA.

 In November 2019, the United Nations Panel of Experts on Libya established under United Nations Security Council Resolution 1973 started using the name Haftar Armed Forces (HAF) to replace the name Libyan National Army to refer to "all armed groups associated with Haftar".
 It also chose to use lower case regarding "brigades" and "battalions" in order to avoid giving them "the legitimacy of being a formed military unit of a government".